wowowo-wo/miku_classifier_CNN/README.md

 ### 2.miku_classifier_ResNet50

 This notebook covers the following steps:

 1.loading and preprocessing images

-2.Transfer learning with ResNet50 using pytorch
+2.Transfer learning with ResNet50 using PyTorch

 3.save the trained model

 4.Using the model to check whether a given image via URL contains Miku or not

 #### Run on Colab